rgsoda/pypy-llist/docs/index.rst

       Raises :exc:`ValueError` if *before* does not belong to *self*.

+   .. method:: nodeat(index)

+      Return node (of type :class:`dllistnode`) at *index*.
+      Negative indices are allowed (to count nodes from the right).

+      Raises :exc:`TypeError` if index is not an integer.

+      Raises :exc:`IndexError` if index is out of range.

+      This method has O(n) complexity, but most recently accessed node is cached, so that accessing its neighbours is O(1).
+      Note that inserting/deleting a node in the middle of the list will invalidate this cache.

    .. method:: pop()

       Remove and return an element's value from the right side of the list.